Milan's 10 best transfers of all time

 Kevin Prince Boateng - €7m (from Genoa, 2010)

-Kevin-Prince Boateng was not viewed as one of these superstar acquisitions as he was brought in for a nominal fee as Milan bought him outright from Genoa after a previous co-ownership agreement.
+Kevin-Prince Boateng was not, however, viewed as one of these superstar acquisitions as he was brought in for a nominal fee.
+Milan signed him outright from Genoa after a previous co-ownership agreement, but he impressed immediately.

-In October of 2011 he became only the second player in Serie A history to score a hat-trick off the bench, as he helped Milan come from 3-0 down to defeat Lecce 4-3.
+In October, 2011 he became only the second player in Serie A history to score a hat-trick off the bench, as he helped Milan come from 3-0 down to defeat Lecce 4-3.

 It was these types of performances that made him a vital member of the first team squad as they went on to win Serie A in 2011.